nj-ramadhan/mycoms-mob-flutter-bridge-healthy-monitoring-system/README.md

 This app shows accelerometer and gyroscope data line chart in time domain and shows spectogram chart in frequency domain using fft algorithm to generate the data

+This project using fl_chart library to show graph and scidart to do fourier transform functions